section-engineering-education/engineering-education/content/articles/creating-an-application-using-beeware/index.md

 We make use of the `partial` built in function in python that takes a function and a some inputs pre-filled to return a fully-filled function.
 Our partial function takes our enterdata function and a number value to be passed as final parameter to the function.There is also a `CALCULATE` button that when pressed calls the `calculate` function.

 We have a `calculate` function that takes our expression evaluated by the `enterdata` function and produces a result using python's in-built fuction `eval`.
 The `eval` function takes an expression as input and returns the expression result as output.

-Finally, we add our buttons to the different boxes defined earlier.We add the input text to box1.We add the calculate button to the box2.
-We then add buttons 7,8,9 and plus button to box3.
-We add buttons 4,5,6 and minus to box4.
+Finally, we add our buttons to the different boxes defined earlier.
+We add the input text to `box1`.
+We add the `CALCULATE` button to the `box2`.
+We then add buttons 7,8,9 and plus button to `box3`.
+We add buttons 4,5,6 and minus to `box4`.
 All the necessary buttons are added in a similar manner.

 When we finally run our application we have the following application:
 ![Final App](/engineering-education/content/articles/creating-an-application-using-beeware/final.png)